conneroisu/semanticrouter-go/README.md

 # go-semantic-router

+Go Semantic Router is a superfast decision-making layer for your LLMs and agents.
+Rather than waiting for slow LLM generations to make tool-use decisions, we use the magic of semantic vector space to make those decisions — routing our requests using semantic meaning.

 A pure-go package for computing similarity scores between a query vector embedding and a set of vector embeddings.

 ## Installation